 What did Gustave Flaubert mean by: The principal thing in this world is to keep one’s soul aloft. - Gustave Flaubert Copy

-+ To see one’s name in print!
-Some people commit a crime for no other reason.
-Feraz Zeid, January 17, 2024January 17, 2024, Gustave Flaubert, 0 - Gustave Flaubert
++ What wretched poverty of language!
+To compare stars to diamonds!
+Feraz Zeid, January 17, 2024January 17, 2024, Gustave Flaubert, Language, Poverty, Stars, 0 - Gustave Flaubert

-+ One can be the master of what one does, but never of what one feels.
-Feraz Zeid, January 17, 2024January 17, 2024, Gustave Flaubert, Masters, 0 - Gustave Flaubert
++ I know nothing more noble than the contemplation of the world.
+Feraz Zeid, January 17, 2024January 17, 2024, Gustave Flaubert, Contemplation, Noble, 0 - Gustave Flaubert

 + The author, in his work, must be like God in the Universe, present everywhere and visible nowhere.
 Feraz Zeid, January 17, 2024January 17, 2024, Gustave Flaubert, Universe, Visible, 0 - Gustave Flaubert

-+ (Egypt) is a great place for contrasts: splendid things gleam in the dust.
-Feraz Zeid, January 17, 2024January 17, 2024, Gustave Flaubert, Dust, Gleam, 0 - Gustave Flaubert
++ Writing history is like drinking an ocean and pissing a cupful.
+Feraz Zeid, January 17, 2024January 17, 2024, Gustave Flaubert, Drinking, Ocean, Writing, 0 - Gustave Flaubert

 We never love with all our heart and all our soul but once, and that is the first time.
 Explain - Jean de la Bruyere Writer · France